-Detection, analysis of 'cell dust' may allow diagnosis, monitoring of brain cancerNovember 11th, 2012 in Medical research
+Detection, analysis of 'cell dust' may allow diagnosis, monitoring of brain cancerNovember 11, 2012 in Medicine & Health / Medical research

 A novel miniature diagnostic platform using nuclear magnetic resonance (NMR) technology is capable of detecting minuscule cell particles known as microvesicles in a drop of blood.
 Microvesicles shed by cancer cells are even more numerous than those released by normal cells, so detecting them could prove a simple means for diagnosing cancer.

 In a study published in Nature Medicine, investigators at the Massachusetts General Hospital (MGH) Center for Systems Biology (CSB) demonstrate that microvesicles shed by brain cancer cells can be reliably detected in human blood through a combination of nanotechnology and their new NMR-based device.

 "About 30 or 40 years ago, people noticed something in the bloodstream that they initially thought was some kind of debris or 'cell dust',"explains Hakho Lee, PhD, of the CSB, and co-senior author of the study with Ralph Weissleder, MD, PhD, director of the CSB.
 "But it has recently become apparent that these vesicles shed by cells actually harbor the same biomarkers as their parent cells."